cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessApplication.java.md

 - *Type:* java.util.List<java.lang.String>

-List of domains that access will secure.
+List of public domains secured by Access.

 Only present for self_hosted, vnc, and ssh applications.
 Always includes the value set as `domain`.
+Deprecated in favor of `destinations` and will be removed in the next major version.
+Conflicts with `destinations`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.47.0/docs/resources/zero_trust_access_application#self_hosted_domains ZeroTrustAccessApplication#self_hosted_domains}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.48.0/docs/resources/zero_trust_access_application#self_hosted_domains ZeroTrustAccessApplication#self_hosted_domains}

 ---